Social Services Abuse And Negligence

 - Indecent exposure in front of a child

 - Talking about sex with a child

 Our attorneys are dedicated to helping victims of neglect and abuse get justice.
 Our legal team will conduct an investigation into what happened, reviewing every piece of evidence.
 We will seek copies of agency records to find out what information they knew and what information they shared.
 Did the agency follow all federal and state laws?
 Were they aware of any potential issues and if so, what did they do about them?

-We will not rest until we find the answers to these questions.
+At Deratany & Kosner, we will not rest until we find the answers to these questions.
 Our past work on behalf of victims of social services neglect has resulted in changes to laws in two states.
-While we are based in Chicago, IL, we accept cases nationally.
+While we are based in Chicago, we accept cases nationally.
 Visit our results and verdicts page to learn more.

 If you or a loved one have been victims of (or have questions about) foster care negligence, contact a Chicago foster care negligence lawyer today at 312-815-6231 to set up a free case consultation to discuss your legal options.